matboivin/raytracer/doc/scene_file.md

 A scene file is a defined data structure that contains:

 - a collection of objects (objects are also called models)
-- a camera
+- one camera or more
-- lights
+- one light spot or more
 - textures (optional)
 - global render settings or options such as the resolution of the image.

 ## Format

-A scene description file must end by the .rt extension:
+A scene description file must end by the `.rt` extension:

 scene.rt